punctuationmarks/crash-courses/JavaScript/JS.md

 - Spread operator `...`
 	- This handy tool allows for dynamic spreading of _arguments_ that get passed to a function
-		- Meanign less boiler plate code and more abstraction
+		- Meaning less boiler plate code and more abstraction

 ```
-let arr = [1, 10, 20, 30];
-let max_value = Math.max.apply(null, arr) // have to pass null because apply() expects individual items separated by commas, returns 30

-let max_value_spread = Math.max.apply(..arr) // deconstructs each element and passes them one by one

 // using the spread operator to copy all of the contents of an array
 const arr1 = ['JAN', 'FEB', 'MAR', 'APR', 'MAY'];
 let arr2;